Part 8: Your Unemployment Records

 Unemployment insurance is considered income for federal and state tax purposes.
 Each year all of your benefit payments are reported to the Internal Revenue Service and the Wisconsin Department of Revenue.
 You can ask to have state and federal taxes withheld from your unemployment payments or make estimated tax payments.

 If you decide to have taxes withheld, we will deduct 10% for federal taxes and/or 5% for state taxes from your weekly benefit payment.
-To have federal and/or state unemployment taxes withheld, call one of the initial claims application telephone numbers available at http://dwd.wisconsin.gov/uiben/services.htm and press 2.
-You may discontinue your withholding election at any time by calling the same telephone number.
+To have federal and/or state unemployment taxes withheld, go to http://my.unemployment.wisconsin.gov and log on using your user name and password, or call one of the initial claims application telephone numbers available at http://dwd.wisconsin.gov/uiben/services.htm, and press 2.